mmore500/waves/blog/_posts/2020-06-03-drag-and-drop-blogpost.md

     }
 ```

-These were all custome functions i made to help update the varibales i set at the top of the drop function<br>
+These were all custom functions I made to help update the varibales I set at the top of the drop function<br>
-they help organize what happens when things get dropped into drop valid containers
+They help organize what happens when things get dropped into drop valid containers
 ```JavaScript
   // takes in the location that .item object was placed in and updates the custom location data function newLocation(NEW_LOCATION){
     el.setAttribute("data-location",NEW_LOCATION);
     location = el.getAttribute("data-location");
   }
   // helps keep track of individual organism in each group Ex: shows fisrt intance of 'cool org' placed on canvas function newOrganismNumber(){
     var number=0;